Edit ESSENTIAL: Git usage

 However, if you have a lot of broken commits, it’s a sign that you’re not following good software development practice, or you’re not understanding the implications of your edits, or you’re not double-checking you staged all the files you need to commit, or you’re not testing your code before you commit, or you’re hoping we won’t notice.

 Don’t try and “fix” the broken commit.
 Just leave it there.
 It’s a good reminder to you that you made a mistake, and you should learn from it.
-You also aren’t allowed to “fix” broken commits, as that would be tampering with your commit history and the consequences of that are more severe (e.g., potentially losing marks for the entire assignment).
+You aren’t allowed to “fix” broken commits, as that would be considered tampering with your commit history and the consequences of that are more severe than the mistake(s) you made in the first place.

 We cannot answer the following questions: